 Commentary.
 This district should develop consistent with the rural character of the Town.
 In addition, haphazard development in the more rural parts of the Town will stretch the Towns limited road, police and fire budgets.
 The Town cannot afford to service large concentrations of residential development in this district.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Conservation District (C)